falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 #### Initial Version

-For source plugins, make sure the event source is distinct, or if the same as existing plugins, that the saved payload is identical.
-In most cases, each source plugin should define a new event source.
+For plugins with event sourcing capability, make sure the event source is distinct, or if the same as existing plugins, that the saved payload is identical.
+In most cases, each plugin should define a new event source.

-For extractor plugins, if the plugin exports a set of compatible sources, make sure you have tested it with each compatible source plugin to ensure that your extractor plugin can read event payloads without errors/crashing.
+For plugins with field extraction capability, if the plugin exports a set of compatible sources, make sure you have tested it with each compatible plugin with event sourcing capability to ensure that your plugin can read event payloads without errors/crashing.
 If the plugin does *not* export a set of compatible sources (meaning that it potentially handles every kind of event), your plugin must be very resilient.
 It will potentially be handed arbitrary binary data from other plugins.

 Register this plugin by submitting a PR to [falcosecurity/plugins](https://github.com/falcosecurity/plugins) to update the [plugin registry](https://github.com/falcosecurity/plugins/blob/master/registry.yaml).
 This will give an official Plugin ID that can be safely used in capture files, etc., without overlapping with other plugins.
 It also lets others know that a new plugin is available!